 This particular case has been pending before the Florida courts for nearly eight years.
 In 2007, the victim died of a bacterial infection.
-The victim’s estate and heirs filed a medical malpractice lawsuit against her doctor.
+The victim’s estate and heirs filed a medical negligence lawsuit against her doctor.
 The plaintiffs served notice of their intent as required by Florida law, which included an expert affidavit.

 The defendant challenged the expert’s qualifications.
 Specifically, the defendant noted that he was a “board certified family physician” while the plaintiff’s expert was a “board certified emergency physician.”
-Florida’s medical malpractice law requires the plaintiff present an affidavit from “a health care provider trained in the same or similar specialty as the prospective defendant.”
+Florida’s medical negligence law requires the plaintiff present an affidavit from “a health care provider trained in the same or similar specialty as the prospective defendant.”
 In 2014, the Florida Third District Court of Appeal sided with the defendant, affirming a lower court’s determination that the plaintiff’s expert was “unqualified to act as an expert witness” in this case.
 Accordingly, the appeals court said there was no choice but to dismiss the plaintiffs’ lawsuit.

 But that was not the end of the matter.
 The defendant then demanded the victim’s attorney pay his legal fees.
 In a second opinion issued on July 6 of this year, the Third Circuit agreed and ordered the attorney to pay approximately $6,700 “in fees and costs the defense was forced to incur in responding to the plaintiff’s deficient notice of intent.”